 The “Clean Clothes Campaign Germany / Kampagne für Saubere Kleidung e.V.
 (CCC)” accuses the Otto Group of failing to meet the wage claims of former Royal Knitting factory workers in Thailand, or at least to advocate for them, contrary to its alleged legal obligations and actual capabilities.

-This accusation is inaccurate and unjustified: The Otto Group has always met all of its payment obligations.
+The Otto Group has always met all of its payment obligations.
 The employees' legally titled claims for unpaid wages are directed solely against the Royal Knitting factory and relate to services provided in 2020.
-The Otto Group´s business relationship with Royal Knitting factory was completely terminated in 2017.
+The Otto Group’s business relationship with Royal Knitting factory was completely terminated in 2017.
 Since then, no goods have been produced there for the Otto Group.
 The Otto Group cannot assume the obligations of third parties that arose years after the business relationship ended and are not related to it.

-The Otto Group takes the statements of the CCC very seriously and has thoroughly investigated them.
+The Otto Group has always taken the statements of the CCC very seriously and has thoroughly investigated them.
 Our detailed checks have not only confirmed that our business relationship with the Royal Knitting factory ended in 2017 but also failed to provide sufficient evidence that goods were manufactured at the Royal Knitting factory after 2017 without the Otto Group's knowledge.
 Our records show that the goods in question were manufactured at a different factory duly commissioned by our business partner.

 In addition, we have reports from the quality manager who conducted the final on-site inspection of the goods in question and confirmed that they were not produced at the Royal Knitting factory.
 Furthermore, collection notes from the logistics company confirm that the goods were collected from the factory originally commissioned – not from the Royal Knitting factory.
 The copies of labels and data sheets submitted by the CCC also do not allow any reliable conclusions to be drawn about production at the Royal Knitting factory after 2017.
 These documents cannot be verified as they could have come from anywhere, including remaining stock from older orders.
 This means that, by the time the factory closed in 2020, the Otto Group had not had any goods produced there for three years.
 We are therefore unable to comment on the events in 2020 to which the CCC refers.